Career counseling: In the United States

+In UK

+In the United Kingdom, a career as a "careers adviser" (or career consultant, career coach, career development practitioner) can be pursued through various paths, including university education, apprenticeships, or relevant work experience.

+University routes involve postgraduate diplomas or master's degrees in career guidance, leading to a Qualification in Career Development (QCD).

+Apprenticeships offer a pathway through the Career Development Professional Level 6 Higher Apprenticeship.

+Work experience, especially in careers coordination or youth work, can also lead to further training and qualifications in the field.

+The UK register of career development professionals is the Career Development Institute (CDI).

 In Australia

 In Australia, there is no government regulation of the terms "career counsellor" or "career development practitioner".
-However, the peak body the Career Industry Council of Australia (CICA) sets standards for it's members.
+However, the peak body the Career Industry Council of Australia (CICA) sets standards for its members.

 CICA's Professional Standards for Australian Career Development Practitioners provide guidelines about appropriate qualifications and competencies for career counselling.
 CICA requires an endorsed Graduate Certificate or higher qualification for full membership.

 The federal government's Australian Skills Quality Authority also endorses a "Certificate IV in Career Development" and a "Career Development Skill Set".
 The latter is intended to be completed by people with a Certificate III in a related field or equivalent experience.

 In India

 In India, career counselling is a vast area of professional service, driven by factors like the huge talent availability in the country and the huge higher-education network (comprising graduate, post- graduate and multiple professional courses).
 There are many leading career-guidance centers in India.
 Leading bodies in India that drive policy-level initiatives for students and working professionals include: